Philip Dougherty House

-The Philip Dougherty House is an historic, American home that is located in East Fallowfield Township, Chester County, Pennsylvania, United States.
+The Philip Dougherty House is an historic home that is located in East Fallowfield Township, Chester County, Pennsylvania, United States.

 Situated directly across the road from the Philip Dougherty Tavern, it was added to the National Register of Historic Places in 1985.

 History and architectural features

 This historic structure was built circa 1774, and is a two-story, four-bay, stuccoed, stone dwelling with a gable roof.
 It features a full-width front porch with a hipped roof.
 Also located on the property are a contributing bank barn, a machine shop, and a milk house.
 Philip Dougherty was the brother of Edward Dougherty, who built the Edward Dougherty House.

-This property was added to the National Register of Historic Places in 1985.